cmsmith91/fragmentation/README.md

 # Spatial effects of fragmentation on biodiversity

-This repository contains code for manuscript *Fragmentation mitigates biodiversity loss immediately after habitat destruction*
+This repository contains code for the manuscript *Fragmentation mitigates biodiversity loss immediately after habitat destruction*

 ## General workflow for analyses